guannan-kwok/cardViewer/README.md

 | | |

-The following site demonstrates a sample implementation of the project which takes the following elements:
+The following website demonstrates a sample implementation of the project which takes the following elements:

 * Video game character content: Images, models and materials for "hero" characters and "props".
-* Card collection elements: custom vector graphics, icons, logos.
+* Card collection elements: Custom vector graphics, icons, logos.
 * Character customization and help: Custom Javascript triggers, tooltips / help sections.
 * 2D and 3D visualization: Materials, lighting amd environment options.